NickGrunert/master-thesis/modules/02_algorithm.typ

       Therefore, the algorithm will be forced to handle such errors and ensure they do not invalidate it's output.
       Invalidation hereby means that such occurences do not lead to mayor miscategorizations of segments.

-    /*
-    @section:edge_detection will create derivations and use the Canny Algorithms for edge detection.
-    An edge between segments can highly change in how obvious it is in the data.
-    Henceforth, the algorithm will need to adjust on a case to case basis using parameters, which will be discussed for each sub-section individually.
-    In turn, this leads to the need of creating a scoring algorithm in @section:scoring.
-    This system will be able to analyze the result of a run and re-run it with adjusted parameters, or rather will be used to create an analysis on how the parameters actually effect the result and which ranges of them make sense.
-    */
+    The present chapter is composed of three sections.
+    @section:algorithm will encompass a comprehensive discussion of the algorithmic components that facilitate the generation of custom segmentation for any given house.
+    In this section, the discussion will center on the introduction of select hyperparameters that have demonstrated potential in facilitating the algorithm's adaptability to variable scenarios.
+    Therefore, the section introduces a scoring algorithm that aims to evaluate the quality of a given segmentation.
+This evaluation process serves to determine whether parameter adjustment is necessary.

+    Consequently, the @section:truth_compare will generate some ground truth examples to ascertain the system's reliability and the effectiveness of the scoring system.
+    These metrics will be employed to derive an objective score for statistical analysis and comparison.

+    Lastly, @section:ablation of this chapter will then return to said parameter and perform an ablation study on the actual effect of these, intended for the purpose of achieving a better understanding and filtering out those parameter with minor effect so that they will not be considered in further calculations on unseen data.

+    == Identification of Roof Structures through Analysis of nDSM Data <section:algorithm>

     === Edge Detection <section:edge_detection>

     ==== Calculating the Derivative